Religion in Ghana: Traditional religion

 Traditional religions in Ghana have retained their influence because of their intimate relation to family loyalties and local mores.
-The traditional cosmology expresses belief in a supreme being referred as [Nyogmo-Ga, Mawu -Dangme and Ewe, Nyame-Twi] and the supreme being is usually thought of as remote from daily religious life and is, therefore, not directly worshipped.
+The traditional cosmology expresses belief in a supreme being referred as [Nyogmo - Ga, Mawu - Dangme and Ewe, Nyame -Akan] and the supreme being is usually thought of as remote from daily religious life and is, therefore, not directly worshipped.

 There are also the lesser gods that take "residency" in streams, rivers, trees, and mountains.
 These gods are generally perceived as intermediaries between the supreme being and society.
 Ancestors and numerous other spirits are also recognized as part of the cosmological order.
 The spirit world is considered to be as real as the world of the living.
 The dual worlds of the mundane and the sacred are linked by a network of mutual relationships and responsibilities.
 The action of the living, for example, can affect the gods or spirits of the departed, while the support of family ancestors ensures prosperity of the lineage or state.

 Veneration of departed ancestors is a major characteristic of all traditional religions.
 The ancestors are believed to be the most immediate link with the spiritual world, and they are thought to be constantly near, observing every thought and action of the living.
 To ensure that a natural balance is maintained between the world of the sacred and that of the profane, the roles of the family elders in relation to the lineage within society are crucial.
-The religious functions, especially lineage heads, are clearly demonstrated during such periods as the Odwira, Homowo, or the Aboakyir, that are organized in activities that renew and strengthen relations with ancestors.
+The religious functions, especially lineage heads, are clearly demonstrated during such periods as the Odwira, Homowo, or the Aboakyir festivals, that are organized in activities that renew and strengthen relations with ancestors.

 Witchcraft

 Popular religions in Ghana such as Christianity and Islam coexist with the beliefs of spirits, evil, and witchcraft illustrated in traditional beliefs.
 There is an intersection of religion brought through colonization and existing precolonial beliefs related to witchcraft.
 In predominantly Christian communities, it is common to find articles and news on what "good" Christians can do to fight evil forces of witchcraft.

 The topic of witchcraft is often brought up in songs, and is present in the music culture in Ghana.
 Hearing about the topic through music adds to its broader relevance in its culture.
-Sang in Akan, the dominant non-English language in Ghana, popular songs reference witchcraft as explanation for things such as infertility, alcoholism, and death.
+Sung in Akan, the dominant non-English language in Ghana, popular songs reference witchcraft as explanation for things such as infertility, alcoholism, and death.
 Details of witch beliefs and the nocturnal lives of witches are depicted in letters and local newspapers across Ghana.
 Witchcraft accusations are commonly seen through various forms of media including television, newspaper, and magazines.

 There are at least six witch camps in Ghana, housing a total of approximately 1,000 women.
 Women suspected of being witches sometimes flee to witch camp settlements for safety, often in order to avoid being lynched by neighbours.